 6. Meetings of the Board

-The Board met 4 (four) times during the financial year.
-The meeting details areprovided in the Corporate Governance report that forms part of this Annual Report.
-Themaximum interval between any two meetings did not exceed 120 days as prescribed inthe Act and the SEBI Listing Regulations.
+The Board met 5 (five) times during the financial year ended 31stMarch 2022.
+The meeting details are provided separately in the Annual Report as a partof the Report on Corporate Governance.
+The maximum interval between any two meetings didnot exceed 120 days as prescribed in the Act and the SEBI Listing Regulations.

 7. Board Evaluation

 In terms of the applicable provisions of the Act and the SEBI ListingRegulations Nomination and Remuneration Committee and the Board of Directors haveapproved a framework which lays down a structured approach guidelines and processes tobe adopted for carrying out an evaluation of the performance of the Directors the Boardas a whole and its Committees.
 The evaluation process has been separately explained in theAnnual Report as a part of the Report on Corporate Governance.

 For the year under review the Board carried out the evaluation of itsown performance its Committees and individual Directors.
 Evaluation results as collatedand presented were noted by the Nomination and Remuneration Committee and Board.

 In terms of the provisions of Regulation 18 of SEBI Listing Regulationsread with Section 177 of the Act the Audit Committee is constituted as follows:

 |Names of the Members ||Designation |